 There are a number of tour operators in Trinity and two in Bonavista.
 Their ability to go out is based on ice, weather and a minimum number of people, although many are willing to do a full tour if 2 or 3 people are willing to pay the equivalent of 4 passengers, which is often their minimum.
 If icebergs are in the area, these boat tours can offer an experience you won’t soon forget.

 Dine in Trinity

 Our dining room is recommended by Where to Eat in Canada and Lonely Planet.
-The restaurant is licensed to serve the public so one does not need to be a guest of the inn to make a reservation, however, we will only operate on nights when we have guests of the Artisan Inn booked for dining or there are a minimum of 6 people booked from outside the inn.
+The restaurant is licensed to serve the public so one does not need to be a guest of the inn to make a reservation, however, we will only operate on nights when we have guests of the Artisan Inn booked for dining or there is a minimum of 6 people booked from outside the inn.
 If you would like to dine with us around this time, whether you are a guest of the inn or not, please contact us as soon as possible to make your reservations to help us know which days we should encourage others to book.
 Stay and Dine Packages are available for the month of May.

 Other places to eat in Trinity